omid-shaterian/Udemy-Project/README.md

 	 - Duration Column
 	 - Removing Duplicate Columns
  - Solving Business Problems in Postgresql
- - sSaving Queries as Views and Query Optimization Visualization
+ - Saving Queries as Views and Query Optimization
+ - Visualization

 ## Finding and Downloading the Dataset
 In the initial stage of my project, I focused on finding a dataset that would be both engaging and unique.
 It was important to me to select a dataset that had not been extensively analyzed, avoiding popular options like the Titanic or COVID datasets, as these have been explored countless times.
 I aimed to work with data that was not only intriguing but also personally meaningful.